-FORM 10-O
+FORM 10-Q

-TONIV 1 10-Q Mark One) ■ QUARTERLY REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly perio d ended: June 30, 2011 0 R ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file nu mber: 333-162168 Inspire N (Exact name of registrant Delaware (State or other jurisdiction of incorporation or organization) 26-2123838 (I.R.S.
-Employer Identification No.) 3 Menorat 1 Tel Aviv, Is (Address of principal) (Zip C srael 67448 al executive offices) 972-3-69 (Registrant's telephone number) Indicate by check mark whether registrant (1) has filed all reports reof 1934 during the preceding 12 months (or for such shorter period that to such filing requirements for the past 90 days.
-Yes ☒ No ☐ quired to be filed by Section 13 or 15(d) of the Securities Exchange Act he registrant was required to file such reports), and (2) has been subject Indicate by check mark whether the registrant has submitted electron Data File required to be submitted and posted pursuant to Rule 405 of Refor for such shorter period that the registrant was required to submit and gulation S-T (§232.405 of this chapter) during the preceding 12 months Indicate by check mark whether the registrant is a large accelerated tompany.
-See definitions of "large accelerated filer," "accelerated filer" filer, an accelerated filer, a non-accelerated filer, or a smaller reporting and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠

-The number of shares of the registrant's common stock \$0.001 par value, outstanding as of August 15, 2011: 64,278,947
+Mark One) □ QUARTERLY REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly y period ended: September 30, 2011 OR ☐ TRANSITION REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commiss ion file number: 333-162168 spireMD, Inc. registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 26-2123838 (I.R.S.
+Employer Identification No.) T Menorat Hamaor St. lel Aviv, Israel 67448 of principal executive offices) (Zip Code) (Registrant's tele 972-3-691-7691 ephone number, including area code) reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act eriod that the registrant was required to file such reports), and (2) has been subject ed electronically and posted on its corporate Web site, if any, every Interactive 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months abmit and post such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accompany.
+See definitions of "large accelerated filer," "accelerated filer," ccelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting ated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The number of shares of the registrant's common stock \$0 0.0001 par value, outstanding as of November 14, 2011: 65,278,946